-Summer in quarantine?
+Summer at home?
 Here are some great at-home summer camp ideas for your kids while you work from home!
 Check out this list of virtual summer camp ideas and summer camp activities for kids for while you are working.

 Schools are closed.
 Some daycares have not reopened.
 But working moms still have work to do.
 Many working moms are working remotely for our full-time jobs.
 Some offices are beginning to reopen, but with child care looking very different for us, the feasibility of continuing to work is becoming difficult.